fizzed/nitro/README.md

 ## Building

 If you're interested in building this yourself, this repository is setup for an x86_64 host + docker.
 There are some automated scripts that will setup a docker container w/ the necessary dependencies to build the OpenJDK w/ the riscv64 toolchain, and cross compile it.
-It takes around 5 minutes to build.
+It takes around 3 minutes to build on an AMD 7950x.

     java -jar setup/blaze.jar setup/blaze.java build_containers
     java -jar setup/blaze.jar setup/blaze.java build_jdk19s